Not the End of the World (song): Critical reception

-Lindsay Zoladz of The New York Times called the single a "try-hard anthem", with The Guardians Emily Mackay opining that it "feels forgettable and anonymous".
+Lindsay Zoladz of The New York Times called the song a "try-hard anthem", with The Guardians Emily Mackay opining that it "feels forgettable and anonymous".
 Writing for Vulture, Craig Jenkins commented that "Not the End of the World" is one of many songs from Smile which "sell motivational boilerplate, waving away passing clouds but never describing what the storm felt like".
 Leah Greenblatt from Entertainment Weekly paired the song with its preceding album track "Resilient", saying that they "offer turn-that-frown-upside-down bromides for the mildly depressed".
 The Independents Helen Brown called "Not the End of the World" one of "low points" of an album, while USA Todays Patrick Ryan labelled it as its "filler" which is full of "empowerment clichés".

 Hannah Mylrea from NME criticized the song for being a "radio fodder, adopting trendy production techniques to gloss over a lack of substance".
 On a similar note, Callie Ahlgrim of Insider wrote that the song is "supremely tone-deaf", "more formulaic than fun and more radio-thirsty than compelling", and that the interpolation of "Na Na Hey Hey Kiss Him Goodbye" is "confusing".
-Alexa Camp of Slant Magazine stated that the single's "success" only comes from its similarities to "Dark Horse" and interpolation in its hook.
+Alexa Camp of Slant Magazine stated that the track's "success" only comes from its similarities to "Dark Horse" and interpolation in its hook.
 In his ranking of Smile tracks, Lipshutz placed the song at the last, twelfth place, arguing that its production and usage of melody from "Na Na Hey Hey Kiss Him Goodbye" does not fit the record.